David Sachs, DArch, AIA

 Architecture

-In his 30+ years at Kansas State, he has taught a wide array of courses including all levels of design studio, a lecture course on architectural programming, and seminars on: modern architecture, Kansas City architecture, architecture since 1945, history of urban space, urban space in Italy, journaling, photography, and drawing.
-He has also held a number of administrative positions including Director of the Kansas City Academic Program, Department Head, and Coordinator of the College’s PhD program.
+At Kansas State, Sachs has taught an expansive range of courses spanning all levels of design studio, a lecture course in architectural programming, and advanced seminars on topics such as modern and regional architecture, urban space, architectural photography, and the design culture of Kansas City.
+His teaching emphasizes critical thinking, visual literacy, and the interrelationship between history, design, and place.
+Over the years, he has also served in several key administrative roles, including Director of the Kansas City Academic Program, Department Head, and Coordinator of the College’s Ph.D.
+Program.

-His scholarly interests include: issues in architectural practice, 20th Century architecture, regional architecture, and urban space.
-His preferred scholarly methods include traditional historical scholarship, oral history, and photographic ethnography.
-He has published books on the Louisiana architect A. Hays Town, and on Kansas architecture, and was the author of the Kansas section of Archipedia, an on-line guide to American architecture produced by the Society of Architectural Historians.
-He has published a number of articles, and over fifty book reviews, and has delivered dozens of scholarly papers on a wide variety of subjects.
-Sachs served as the 2011-2013 Regnier Distinguished Faculty Chair.
+Sachs’s scholarly interests center on architectural practice, 20th-century and regional architecture, and the history of urban space.
+His research methods often combine historical scholarship, oral history, and photographic ethnography.
+He is the author of books on A. Hays Town, a Louisiana architect, and on Kansas architecture, and contributed the Kansas section of Archipedia, the online architectural encyclopedia of the Society of Architectural Historians.
+In addition, he has published numerous articles, over fifty book reviews, and presented dozens of scholarly papers at national and international conferences.